mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 ```

 ## Color Word Identification
-But what kind of words can have a color associations?
+But what kind of words can have color associations?
 Well, words for things and words that qualify things for starters.
 So nouns, adjectives, and adverbs.
 I decided to limit my project to those.

 I ran the OpenNLP part of speech (POS) tagger on *Moby-Dick* to identify every noun, adjective, and adverb.
 Here's some example output: